matteo-pacini/Darwinix/README.md

 This command will create the necessary VM files locally if they are not found (e.g., EFI, EFI varstore, disk, etc.) and then start the VM.

 **Note**: On first run, the EFI firmware files will be automatically downloaded from [edk2-nightly](https://retrage.github.io/edk2-nightly/).
-For distributions like Ubuntu and Fedora that fetch ISOs at runtime, the ISO will also be downloaded on first run.
+All distribution ISOs (including NixOS) are downloaded at runtime on first use.
 An internet connection is required for the initial setup.

-**Faster Downloads**: For non-NixOS distributions like Ubuntu and Fedora, ISOs are downloaded using `aria2c` with multiple concurrent connections, which significantly speeds up the download process.
+**Faster Downloads**: ISOs are downloaded using `aria2c` with multiple concurrent connections, which significantly speeds up the download process.

 You can pass additional arguments directly to QEMU after the distribution name.
 For example: